aroberge/friendly-traceback-docs/docs/source/usage_adv.rst

 As an exception hook
 ---------------------

-When "installing" friendly-traceback, one can use various optional parameters::
+When "installing" Friendly-traceback, one can use various optional parameters::

     friendly_traceback.install(lang="fr", redirect="capture", verbosity=1)